A brief overview of the beautiful island of Cyprus

-In 2003 the border between the two parts of the country was opened again since a long time.
+In 2003 the border between the two parts of the country was opened again after a long period.
 On April 3, 2008, an additional border crossing was opened in the pedestrian zone on Ledrastreet in the old town in the capital, called Lefkosa in Turkish and Nicosia in Greek.
 This is the only one in the center and only open to pedestrians and cyclists.

 Northern Cyprus is called the Turkish Republic of Northern Cyprus, the official currency is the Turkish Lira, the official language is Turkish.
 Ercan Airport, which is close to the capital Lefkosa, connects Turkey and the Turkish Republic of Northern Cyprus.